Couple with keys

 Your credit score and history are major determining factors to decide if you will be approved, what your interest rate will be, as well as the terms of the loan.
 Credit scores consolidate information on your current debt, recent payment history, and the length and substance of your credit history.
 Checking your credit score before you begin the loan and purchasing process allows you to dispute any errors and clear up past issues to improve your overall credit.
 Avoid opening new lines of credit through a credit card or car loan until the loan for your new home closes.

 Understanding the types of mortgages and how they work can be overwhelming for first-time home buyers.
 Consulting with a home loan professional will ease anxieties and clear up confusion over the process.
-Getting multiple quotes from respected lenders will allow you to compare rates and fees to get the best deal that is right for you and your financial situation.
+Getting multiple quotes from respected lenders will allow you to compare rates and fees to get the right deal that is right for you and your financing situation.
 Factors that help determine your mortgage options include:

 • Current financial status

-• Anticipated changes in your financial situation
+• Anticipated changes in your financing situation

 • Expectations of how long you will keep the home